-EXO-GT920 is a sports helmet with modular features, i.e., it supports a flip-up design.
+EXO-GT920 is a sports bike helmet with modular features, i.e., it supports a flip-up design.
 The looks of this helmet are aggressive, and it gives a premium feel.
 It has a built-in spoiler to improve aerodynamics and is DOT certified, so you don’t have to worry about its safety while riding.
-It is one of the lightweight modular helmets in the market, weighing about 3.10 lbs.
+It is one of the lightweight modular helmets on the market, weighing about 3.10 lbs.

 It packs an integrated Speed-View drop-down sun visor with a smooth operating mechanism.
-The helmet’s face shield is coated with Everclear no fog coating, which comes in very handy while driving in winters.
+The helmet’s face shield is coated with Everclear no fog coating, which comes in very handy while driving in winter.
 Scorpion has also given the speaker cutouts in the interior of this helmet.
 If you are a commuter who uses speakers on the go, you will love this helmet because it does not create any pressure points.

 Overall, this is an excellent helmet that packs a lot of features of a premium segment helmet.